-Problem sets will typically be due on a Friday.
+Problem sets will typically be due on Thursday at 6pm.
 You need to submit both a "hard" (paper) copy of your assignment as well as a "soft" (electronic) copy of any programs (so that I may test them if necessary).
+Hardcopies should be slipped under my office door.